What is better to bring to Nepal cash or ATM cards

 Nepal’s currency is called the Nepalese Rupees.
-Therefore, the shops, vendors, or service providers might use any of these abbreviations, NRP, NRs, and Rs, to denote the local currency price.
+Therefore, the shops, vendors, or service providers might use NRP, NRs, and Rs abbreviations to denote the local currency price.

 You can also ask your travel agent or hotel, and they can help you exchange your cash for Nepalese rupees according to the present exchange rate generated by Nepal Rastra Bank (Central Bank of Nepal).
 This is the easiest way to exchange currency in Nepal.

-If you are not sure if the currency you are planning to bring is accepted, go to this Nepal Rastra Bank page.
-The best place to exchange money would be in Thamel’s tourist district, where there are many money changers.
+If you are unsure if the currency you plan to bring is accepted, go to this Nepal Rastra Bank page.
+The best place to exchange money would be in Thamel’s tourist district, where many money changers exist.

 If you are going on a trek, it is best to have local currency with you and bring a little extra if you run out.
-You will get a lousy exchange rate in the villages, as the lodge owners have to wait until they get down to a city/town before they can change your foreign currency into local money.
+You will get a lousy exchange rate in the villages, as the lodge owners must wait until they get down to a city/town before changing your foreign currency into local money.
 If you have leftover local currency, you can use it for food or shopping after your trek.
-It is always good to have small denominations to make small payments, especially when you are trekking.
+It is always good to have small denominations to make small payments, especially trekking.

 If you have a significant amount of cash, ask your hotel reception for a safety deposit box; if there isn’t one in your room, do not leave unattended money in your room.

 There are some modern banking facilities in Nepal these days, and there are even branches of some international banks in Kathmandu and Pokhara.
 You can also use your credit/debit cards to withdraw money from the numerous Automated Teller Machines (ATMs) if you don’t like carrying a lot of cash.
-Some of you are fortunate where your bank back home reimburses you the fee local banks charge you for dispensing your money.
-Most ATMs in Nepal allow fast cash transactions of Rs.10,000 (slightly less than US$100) each time and charge you between Rs.200 – Rs.400 depending on the bank.
+Some of you are fortunate that your bank back home reimburses you the fee local banks charge you for dispensing your money.
+Most ATMs in Nepal allow fast cash transactions of Rs.10,000 (slightly less than US$100) and charge you between Rs.200 – Rs.400, depending on the bank.
 Quite a few bank ATMs allow you to withdraw as much as Rs.
 35,000 (roughly $350) at once, charging you a fee of Rs.
-400. Sometimes the machines might not be working, but as mentioned above, many ATMs in major cities accept International cards, dispatching cash in Nepalese rupees.
+400. Sometimes, the machines might not be working.
+Still, as mentioned above, many ATMs in major cities accept International cards, dispatching cash in Nepalese rupees.
 There is a security guard outside the ATM lounge or machine.